This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Turning on the keyboard light on your MacBook Pro is as easy as pie.
-All you need to do is go into your Mac’s System Preferences, then Keyboard, and check the “Adjust keyboard brightness in low light” option.
+All you need to do is go into your Mac’s System Preferences (System Settings on macOS Ventura and above), then Keyboard, and check the “Adjust keyboard brightness in low light” option.

 I am a tech enthusiast who loves tinkering with macOS systems.
 Throughout the years, I’ve played around with my MacBook Pro and hope to share some handy tips on using your MacBook the right way.

 In this article, I’ll go over several different ways to turn on the keyboard light on a MacBook Pro, step by step.
 You’ll also learn a few fixes if the backlight isn’t working properly.

 Stick around to find out just how easy it is.